filecoin-project/specs/storage-market.md

 ## The Filecoin Storage Market Operation

 The Filecoin storage market operates as follows.
-Miners providing storage submit ask orders, asking for a certain price for their available storage space, and clients with files to store select an ask they wish to use.
+Miners providing storage submit ask orders, asking for a certain price for their available storage space, and clients with files to store look through the asks and select a miner they wish to use.
 Clients negotiate directly with the storage miner that owns that ask, off-chain.
 Storage is priced in terms of Filecoin per byte per block (note: we may change the units here).

 ### Market Datastructures